Language-Research-Technology/ldaca-website/content/news/posts/kalin-stefanov/index.md

 **Can you tell us about the project you are currently undertaking?**

 My current project addresses the computational modelling of Auslan.
 The project expects to generate knowledge by creating the largest Auslan dataset, enabling further advancements in this research area.
-The dataset will also play an essential role in other research fields, e.g., sign linguistics.
+The dataset will also play an essential role in other research fields, e.g. sign linguistics.
 Expected outcomes include the invention of the first Auslan recogniser and generator, representing a substantial advancement towards fully automated Auslan translation.

 The Auslan recogniser will be able to distinguish 1000+ isolated Auslan signs.
 This means that by providing a video of an isolated Auslan sign, the recogniser will ‘translate’ it to written or spoken English.
 We also aim to provide mechanisms for personalisation of the recogniser to account for individual variations in signing.